 You can look forward to Christmas decorations or Valentine’s Day treats alongside all the incredible sights that the city has to offer.
 All delicately topped with a chance of snow.
 How perfect.

 You may know of Salzburg for being the birthplace of Mozart.
-Or for its associations with the movie ‘The Sound of Music’.
-If neither, now you may understand why this Austrian city is so unique and inspiring.
+Or for its associations with the movie ‘The Sound of Music‘.
+If so, you will understand why this Austrian city is so unique and inspiring.

 Sporting majestic views of the Eastern alps, as well as impressive medieval and baroque architecture, Salzburg is the perfect amalgamation of city and nature.